microsoft/vscode-docs/docs/remote/containers.md

   * [Docker Compose](#using-docker-compose): You are working with multiple orchestrated services that are described using a `docker-compose.yml` file.

-  * [Attach](#attaching-to-running-containers): You can use an alternate workflow and attach to an already running container.

   * In each case, you may also need to [build container images and deploy to Docker or Kubernetes](/docs/remote/containers-advanced.md#using-docker-or-kubernetes-from-a-container) from inside your container.

 This section will walk you through configuring your project for each of these situations.
 The [vscode-dev-containers GitHub repository](https://aka.ms/vscode-dev-containers) also contains dev container definitions to get you up and running quickly.
+However note that, if the workflows described here do not work in your situation, you can [attach to an already running container instead](#attaching-to-running-containers).

 ### Using an image or Dockerfile